Cutaneous fold theory, evolution and pathology

 Folds have two phases in their evolution;

-•At first, they are not etched into the skin and only appear when a movement creates them.
+They are not etched into the skin, and only appear when a movement creates them.

-At birth, humans already exhibit several permanent folds that were created by the actions of the fetus during the pregnancy.
+At birth, humans already have several permanent folds that have formed as a result of the fetus' activities during pregnancy.

 •How long is a fold?